 Note: An activity finished or updated from this dialog will no longer be affected by updates to the activity's Reported Good Qty, Reported Scrap Qty, Production Status, Reported Setup Span, Reported Run Span, or Reported Post-Processing Span.

-The values stored in the manual finish will override any subsequent reports coming from the ERP system about the activity.
+The values stored in the manual finish will override any subsequent reports about the activity from the ERP system.

 The Time Based Reporting feature can be accessed and set up from the Jobs Dialog, under the Operation | Status tab:

 - Automatically Report Progress when Clock Advances past Scheduled Start: PlanetTogether will report Quantities and Hours of an operation based on the scheduled dates when the clock is advanced.
 The Reported Quantities and Hours are subtracted from the Required Qty and Required Hours fields to calculate the Remaining Qty and Hrs.